LunarFawn/serena_documentation/README.md

 A Sara2StructureList object is then feed into the Ensemble Variation Algotithm to determine general stability of a RNA sequence across the the descret range of teh ensemble.
 The value generated is a unit of measurment and Ensemble Variation or EV is the unit.
 A MultipleEnsembleGroups object is fed into the Local Minima Variation algorithm to get results for that various flavors of LMV that represent different aspect of the stabilty of the ensemble using the ensemble variation metric and unit of measure.
 To see examples of this implementation check out the unit tests for the nupack interface as it has teh entire process coded up.

-#### How to call
+### How to call
-After installation you can access Serena from python via:
+After installation you can access Serena's EV and LMV tools from python via:

     from serena.ensemble_variation import RunEnsembleVariation

 or

     from serena.local_minima_variation import  LocalMinimaVariation